 Where to Stay in Atrani

-Family Friendly Hotels in Atrani
+Family Friendly accommodation in Atrani

-Affordable Luxury Hotels in Atrani
+Affordable Luxury accommodation in Atrani

 If you prefer culture over beaches, then Ravello Amalfi Coast is the perfect option for you.
 The cliffside town is perhaps best known for music and events, including the Ravello Festival.

 The location above the sea offers stunning views of the surrounding area.
 Most Amalfi Coast visitors head to Ravello on a day trip, so the evenings are quiet and if you feel the need for a day at the beach, Amalfi is just 20 minutes away.